Original Issuance Date: September 01, 1988

 3. Scope

-This policy establishes academic and financial parameters for the UW System institution and participating high schools when offering college credit courses taught by high school faculty that have been authorized to do so by a UW System institution.
+This policy establishes academic and financial expectations for the UW System institutions and participating Wisconsin schools for credit-bearing courses taught in Wisconsin schools by school instructors that have been authorized to do so by a UW System institution.
+For policies addressing the transfer of extra institutional credit, see UW System Administrative Policy (SYS) 135, UW System Undergraduate Transfer Policy and SYS 138, Award of Credit by Prior Learning Assessment.

 4. Background

-High school to college transition programs demonstrate the UW System’s commitment to maintaining access and affordability in higher education and advancing the Wisconsin Idea through collaborative efforts with Wisconsin high schools.
-UW System courses offered for credit at Wisconsin high schools provide an opportunity for academically-qualified high school students to engage in a special college-level learning experience.
-High school and college faculty forge strong working relationships as they cooperate to develop curricula and assessment instruments, infuse technology into instruction, and create a better understanding of the respective disciplines and pedagogy; such working relationships benefit both faculties, their institutions, and their students.
-These programs provide an opportunity for students to pursue rigorous advanced subjects sometimes available only at the college level and assist school districts in supporting gifted and talented education programs.
-Students may benefit from accelerating completion of a college degree reducing the cost of their college education, and entering the work force sooner.
+High school to college transition programs demonstrate the UW System’s commitment to maintaining access and affordability in higher education while advancing the Wisconsin Idea through collaborative efforts with Wisconsin schools.
+UW System courses offered for credit at Wisconsin schools provide an opportunity for high school students to engage in a college-level learning experience and to pursue advanced coursework sometimes available only at the college level.
+These programs may also assist school districts in supporting gifted and talented education programs.
+Students may benefit from accelerating completion of a college degree, reducing the cost of their college education, and entering the work force sooner.
+Wisconsin school instructors and university faculty forge strong working relationships as they cooperate to develop curricula and assessment instruments, infuse technology into instruction, and create a better understanding of the respective disciplines and pedagogy; such working relationships benefit both faculties, their institutions, and their students.

 5. Definitions